 The scheme requires the FI who manages the beneficiary’s account in a transfer (the creditor FI in the transfer) to clear the funds to the beneficiary’s account immediately on completion of the transfer.
 In schemes which implement deferred net settlement, this implies that the creditor FI will have irrevocably cleared the funds to the beneficiary’s account before the funds have been settled by the debtor FI.

-To mitigate the risk that disputes will arise in relation to the settlement process, and hence that creditor FIs may be left out of pocket for a period; and to ensure that small FIs can safely take part in the process of interoperable funds transfer, the scheme insists that debtor FIs should have been credited by the scheme with sufficient funds to guarantee that their settlement obligations in respect of each transfer can be met.
+To mitigate the risk that disputes will arise in relation to the settlement process, and hence that creditor FIs may be left out of pocket for a period; and to ensure that small FIs can safely take part in the process of interoperable funds transfer, The scheme insists that debtor FIs should have been credited by the scheme with sufficient funds to guarantee that their settlement obligations in respect of each transfer can be met.

 The protocol therefore requires a means of recording that the amount of liquidity cover associated with a participant FI has changed.
 Changes may be increases or decreases.
 In addition, the protocol allows participants to specify that only a proportion of their available liquidity cover should be available to support transfer activity.
 This feature means that, in schemes where participants may not be able to get access to settlement bank accounts 24/7, or where participants are long-term net creditors (the remittance model,) liquidity cover which is not required immediately can be protected against fraudulent runs.